Remarkable Man-Made Underwater Structures Could Rewrite History Of Wisconsin

 It was obvious archaeologists rejected the theory because this kind of this discovery would force scientists to rewrite the history of Wisconsin.

 About five years later, diver Jack Kennedy found the underwater pyramid and brought to the surface several stone artifacts.
-In his excitement, he, unfortunately, forgot to mark the location of the pyramid and was unable to find it again.
-Lon Merrick, diver director at the Milwaukee Museum quickly used this opportunity to trivialize the Rock Lake case.
-He claimed that the so-called underwater pyramid was nothing else than large pieces of ice.
+In his excitement, unfortunately, he forgot to mark the pyramid's location and could not find it again.
+Lon Merrick, diver director at the Milwaukee Museum, quickly used this opportunity to trivialize the Rock Lake case.
+He claimed the so-called underwater pyramid was nothing but large pieces of ice.

 If this structure was truly man-made, then it must be very old.
 Who could have built it?
 Logically it should not exist, but history is hardly ever logical.
 It would seem that the underwater pyramid posed a real challenge to all logically thinking American historians.

-About 13 years later, Robert Boyd, a diving instructor arranged a somewhat larger underwater expedition together with his friend, Robert Bass.
-They were able to confirm the existence of stone structures resting at the bottom of the lake.
+About 13 years later, Robert Boyd, a diving instructor, arranged a larger underwater expedition with his friend, Robert Bass.
+They confirmed the existence of stone structures resting at the bottom of the lake.

-In 1987, Frank Joseph, an American author became interested in the underwater pyramid.
-Together with other scientists, he completed a side-scan sonar study of the lake floor.
+In 1987, Frank Joseph, an American author, became interested in the underwater pyramid.
+He completed a side-scan sonar study of the lake floor with other scientists.
 The scientists managed to observe a number of unusual-shaped structures along a submerged beach.
 Side-scan sonar reading clearly indicated several artificial structures beneath the surface of Rock Lake.

 Credit: Skin Divers

-According to Frank Joseph, beneath the waters of Rock Lake lie at least ten structures!
+Frank Joseph says beneath the waters of Rock Lake lie at least ten structures!
 Two of them have been mapped and photographed by skin divers and sonar.
-One of these structures which has been named the Limnatis Pyramid has a base width of 60 feet, a length of about 100 feet, and a height of 18 feet.
+One of these structures, which has been named the Limnatis Pyramid, has a base width of 60 feet, a length of about 100 feet, and a height of 18 feet.
 It is a truncated pyramid.

-After ending a series of descents, Frank Joseph was able to confirm the existence of Rock Lake's man-made underwater structure.
+After ending a series of descents, Frank Joseph confirmed the existence of Rock Lake's man-made underwater structure.

 Credit: Skin Divers